inko-lang/inko/docs/source/guides/ffi.md

 ### Type casting

-These types can be past to/from Inko types:
+These types can be passed to/from Inko types:

 ```inko
 let a = 42 as Int32 # => Int32